bonny/nvweb/readme.md

 ### Working on now

-- sync with dropbox
+- store cursor after getting all notes
-	- add notes when connected, load first time
+- download full note data from dropbox, for notes marked as to be downloaded

 ### Soon